How To Know If You Have A Business Or A Hobby

 - Is your main intention, purpose or prospect to make a profit?

 - Do you regularly and repeatedly undertake your activity?

 - Is your activity planned, organised and carried out in a business-like manner?

 So I guess I’m running a business, now what?

 If you are indeed running a business, you will need to apply for an ABN.
 You may also need to register for GST if you are planning to earn over $75,000 in revenue.
 Additionally, you will need to consider your business structure and may need to register a business name.

-Many successful businesses have started out as just a hobby.
-You can start yours today with Honcho.
-Get registered, set up a bank account, emails address and web page all in one place!
+Many successful businesses have started out as just a hobby, if you think your hobby is classified as a business speak with one of our specialists today!
+Get registered, set up a business bank account, professional emails address and web page all in one place with Honcho!